 Dealing With Child Custody, And Domestic And International Travel Concerns

 During or after a divorce, one parent may wish to travel with their children.
-At The Prince Law Group, our attorneys frequently work with international families.
+At The Prince Law Group, LLC, our attorneys frequently work with international families.
 Custody orders, temporary or final may affect the ability of one parent to travel.
 Frequently parents consult the airline, airport, or Homeland Security for guidelines of travelling with minor children.
 Customarily, the nontraveling spouse will issue a “consent to travel letter” to the travelling parent.

 My Children Need Passports.
 What Do I Do?